My mother, not believing that anyone would ever want to marry her, had two choices as a young girl.

 But, unlike the male members of my family, I simply did not have what it took to pursue the careers of my heart.
 How much did this relate to my being a woman?
 All I know for certain is that I just didn’t have the ego, confidence, self-esteem, or just plain selfishness, to reach for my wishes.
 As in the case of my mother, my dreams felt like the moon to me–not because I wasn’t talented enough, but because I wasn’t somehow cool enough, hip enough, deserving enough–qualities that seemed especially important in a girl reaching for the moon.
 Because the jobs I needed to take to support myself while I aimed for the moon–i.e. being a waitress to support myself while trying to make it as a writer–exposed me at times to a kind of dismissive treatment from the world that my weak ego just couldn’t stomach.

-Then, finally, there was the guilt (where the reduced selfishness comes in.)
+Then, finally, there was the guilt.
 My mother really wanted me to to have a clearly defined way of earning a good wage–i.e. “something to fall back on.”
-I just couldn’t bear to disappoint her.
+I couldn’t bear to disappoint her.

 So rather than become a hired girl, I became a lawyer (a “hired gun” as some used to call it.)
 Only it turned out being an attorney is not something you actually fall back on, but rather it is a job you actively need to pursue many hours of the day.